 21. Net profit and loss

-After taking out all of the business's costs, the net profit is left over.
+After deducting all costs from the revenue, the remaining amount is the net profit.
 If the profit is negative, this same calculation shows how much the company lost.

 This is the cost of running a business generally, but it does not incorporate the cost of goods sold.
 Some examples of overhead are the cost of utilities, printing, and property taxes.